TechCraft-By-Subrata/WhatsApp-System-Design-For-React-Native-Developers/README.md

 Silence.
 Not the confident, thinking-out-loud kind.
 The kind where you feel the room change.

 That question — that specific routing problem — is where most answers fall apart.
 This article is the full breakdown I wish I'd had before walking into that room.
 Not a surface-level description of WhatsApp.
 An actual system design answer, with the trade-offs named and the reasoning made explicit.

+> **A quick note if you're an RN developer:** You won't build this backend yourself.
+But as a senior engineer, you'll be expected to understand the system your app lives inside — and that's exactly what interviews test.
+Some of this (WebSockets, push notifications, offline handling, media uploads) you already deal with daily.
+The rest is context that makes you a better collaborator with backend teams — and the thing that gets you past system design rounds.

 ---